 A ‘non-reactive’ result means you are HIV-negative up to 6 weeks ago.
 To have a clear picture about your HIV status, you need to test regularly, always taking into account the window period.
 We recommend routine testing every 3 months.

-If you’ve had a risk of HIV exposure in the last 72 hours, you may need PEP.
-For more information about PEP, see our PEP page.
+If you’ve had a risk of HIV exposure in the last 72 hours, you may need Post Exposure Prophylaxis more commonly known as PEP, which can prevent HIV infection if taken within 72 hours of HIV exposure.
+For more information see our PEP page

 A sexual health nurse can carry out other STI tests while you are at Rapido for your rapid HIV test.
 Your STI test results will be available within a few days depending on lab capacity.